tparesi/Health-Hunt/README.md

 [Details][phase-two]

-### Phase 3: Up Voting Products (~2 days)
+### Phase 3: Up Voting Products (~1.5 days)
 I will add the ability to upvote products and sort the products on the root page based on a product's votes.
-I will also implement a daily reset to have each day be a new set of products to view and vote on.
+I will also implement a daily collection of products on the main page, that is reset each day.

 [Details][phase-three]